 I have been a writer since fifth grade when I won second prize in a “prose and poetry” competition and was asked to read my entry at an all-school assembly.
 I’m also a pastor, as I mentioned, and over the course of nearly 40 years I have served churches in Illinois, Michigan, Florida, and Switzerland.
-My undergraduate work was in philosophy at Calvin College in Grand Rapids, Michigan.
+My undergraduate work was in philosophy at Calvin University (formerly Calvin College) in Grand Rapids, Michigan.
 My master’s and doctoral degrees came from Princeton Theological Seminary in Princeton, New Jersey.

 I am a husband, father, and grandfather.
 My older daughter is an associate pastor at the Westminster Presbyterian Church in Minneapolis, and my younger daughter is a Ph.D. student in health economics at the University of Washington in Seattle.
 Both of them are married and live too far away.